jerhon/honlsoft-v2/blog/2020/2020-09-19-sprucing-up-the-site-with-transitions.md

 In order to trigger the transform to occur, the transform property would need to be changed.
 This can be triggered by having two classes with differing values.
+Another could be triggering a property change on a CSS selector such as :hover or :focus.

 For example, to slightly rotate an element when it were hovered over, the CSS would look like this.